flukiluke/FSXLink/README.md

 ## Serial Protocol ##
 Commands sent to the serial device consist of the `code` string, followed by a numeric argument (if present), then finally a newline (ASCII 10, '\n') character.
 In a similar fashion, commands from the serial device should consist of the `code` string, any numeric argument, then the newline character.

+On start, FSXLink will interrogate the serial device by ending the character '?' and a newline.
+The device should reply with the '@' character, followed by a string identifier and a newline.
+The identifier may be up to 9 characters long.
+Currently the identifier is not used for anything, but in future will be used for multiple device support.
+The device may also send the '@' + identifier command unsolicited at any time.

 ### Toggles ###
 Some functions of FSX are simple on/off switches.
 If the event used for controlling it is described in the documentation as a "toggle" event and you are also outputting that variable, set the `unit` attribute to `toggle`.